Sean Payton

 Sean Payton's Contract and Salary

-In the latter part of the 2023 season, there was widespread speculation about Sean Payton's future with the New Orleans Saints.
-Many believed his time with the team was coming to an end.
-However, these rumors were put to rest when Payton agreed to a significant contract extension.
+In the latter part of the 2023 season, Payton agreed to a contract extension with the New Orleans Saints.
 The details of this new agreement were reported by ESPN's Ed Werder, who cited an unnamed source for the information.

 According to Werder's report, Payton agreed to a five-year contract extension.
 The total value of this new deal was reported to be slightly more than $45 million.
 This represented a substantial financial commitment from the Saints organization to their head coach.
 Prior to this new contract, Payton was already one of the highest-paid coaches in the NFL.